Methods of Proof — Induction

 But on the other hand, the very nature of mathematics is what makes it so applicable, and the only way to experience nature is to ditch the city entirely.
 Indeed, I provide an extended example of this in my journalesque post on introducing graph theory to high school students: the point of the whole exercise is to filter out the worldly details and distill the problem into a pristine mathematical form.
 Only then can we see its beauty and wide applicability.

 Here is a more concrete example.
 Suppose you were trying to encrypt the contents of a message so that nobody could read it even if they intercepted the message in transit.
 Your first ideas would doubtlessly be the same as those of our civilization’s past: substitution ciphers, Vigenere ciphers, the Enigma machine, etc. Regardless of what method you come up with, your first thought would most certainly not be, “prime numbers so big they’ll make your pants fall down.”
-Of course, the majority of encryption methods today rely on very deep facts (or rather, conjectures) about prime numbers and other mathematical objects (“group presentations so complicated they’ll orient your Mobius band,” anyone?).
+Of course, the majority of encryption methods today rely on very deep facts (or rather, conjectures) about prime numbers, elliptic curves, and other mathematical objects (“group presentations so complicated they’ll orient your Mobius band,” anyone?).
 But it took hundreds of years of number theory to get there, and countless deviations into other fields and dead-ends.
+It’s not that the methods themselves are particularly complicated, but the way they’re often presented (and this is unavoidable if you’re interested in new mathematical breakthroughs) is in the form of classical mathematical literature.

 Of course there are other examples much closer to contemporary fashionable programming techniques.
 One such example is boosting.
-While we have yet to investigate boosting on this blog, the basic idea is that one can combine a bunch of algorithms which perform just barely better than 50% accuracy, and collectively they will be arbitrarily close to perfect.
+While we have yet to investigate boosting on this blog [update: yes we have], the basic idea is that one can combine a bunch of algorithms which perform just barely better than 50% accuracy, and collectively they will be arbitrarily close to perfect.
 In a field dominated by practical applications, this result is purely the product of mathematical analysis.

 And of course boosting in turn relies on the mathematics of probability theory, which in turn relies on set theory and measure theory, which in turn relies on real analysis, and so on.
 One could get lost for a lifetime in this mathematical landscape!
 And indeed, the best way to get a good view of it all is to start at the bottom.
 To learn mathematics from scratch.
 The working programmer simply doesn’t have time for that.